 The Society of Ploughmen holds a list of judges who are nominated by affiliated societies throughout Great Britain.
 This list is available to all affiliated societies on request when choosing judges for their own match.

-The first seminar took place in February 2003 at Doncaster, South Yorkshire and since then many more seminars have been held throughout the country with hundreds of judges from throughout the Great Britain attending.
+Our first seminar took place in February 2003 near Doncaster, South Yorkshire and since then well over 50 seminars have been held throughout the country with hundreds of judges and ploughmen from throughout the Great Britain attending.

 Different styles of ploughing plots are completed by some of the country's top ploughmen and judged by the expert group leaders, and then in turn by all the attendees.
+These are then discussed in detail, in groups, with the team leaders.
 Everyone receives a certificate of attendance and also a breakdown of their own scores to compare with the group leaders.
 We have received very positive comments from people who have attended past seminars, all saying how helpful they have been.

 Further judges seminars will be organised in future and any forthcoming ones will be listed below.